Models of interacting bosons with exact ground states: a unified approach

 The boson correlation functions can also be explicitly related to certain density correlation functions in the corresponding classical problem.
 For example, for clusters $c$ and $c'$ of size $L$ (see the SM for more general expressions):

-{\bf Clarifications:} If the model is defined on a regular lattice, the Hamiltonian so defined is translationally invariant provided both $\tau_{c,c'}$ and $K$ are translationally invariant - but the construction works whether or not this symmetry is enforced.
-In particular, the ground-state is independent of $\tau_{c,c'}$, which means that the ground-state can be translationally invariant even if the Hamiltonian is not.
-Conversely, if the classical problem defined by $K$ exhibits spontaneous translation symmetry breaking (i.e. some form of charge-density-wave - CDW - order), the corresponding ground-state will break the same symmetry, even if $\hat H$ is translationally invariant.

-If both $\tau$ and $K$ are short-ranged, then, of course, so is $\hat H$.
-Under these conditions, barring the taking of a singular limit in which some parameter in $K$ tends to infinity (i.e. enforces a constraint), one generally expects that the connected correlators of the classical problem decay with distance, meaning that
+When $K$ is short-ranged, barring the taking of a singular limit in which some parameter in $K$ tends to infinity (i.e. enforces a constraint), one generally expects that the connected correlators of the classical problem decay with distance, meaning that

 for far-separated clusters - i.e., the ground states in question almost always exhibit off-diagonal long-range order (ODLRO), so these are generalized BEC states.